 Burnt sugar is an important flavor and color ingredient used in Trinidad and Tobago cuisine, but it has a place in American cooking as well, such as in pound cake, burnt sugar cake, as a syrup spooned over cheesecake, and in beef and poultry recipes.
 Making it can be tricky because — despite its name — you must avoid actually burning it or it will become it bitter.
 The goal is to melt the sugar and this can be a somewhat delicate process, but it's worth the effort when you get the knack and have your timing down.

 - 3 tablespoons sugar (cane)

-- For an alcoholic treat, add 3/4 ounce of burnt sugar syrup to 1 ounce bourbon and a dash of bitters and pour over ice.
-You've just made yourself a burnt sugar Old Fashioned cocktail.
+- For an Old Fashioned cocktail, add 3/4-ounce of burnt sugar syrup to 1-ounce bourbon and a dash of bitters.
+Pour over ice.